 Net present value (NPV) and the risk have a strong relationship with each other.
-With inappropriate assessment of risk, one cannot arrive at correct or near correct net present value.
+With an inappropriate assessment of risk, one cannot arrive at correct or near correct net present value.

-government security with the same rate of return of 6%.
-Every rational investor will invest in government security simply because their hard earned money is safe in government security in comparison to the real estate investment.
+Suppose there are two options for an investor to invest his money.
+One, investment in real estate with a 6% rate of return and another in government security with the same rate of return of 6%.
+Every rational investor will invest in government security simply because their hard-earned money is safe in government security in comparison to the real estate investment.

-- If the future cash flows turn lesser than estimated, the viability of the whole project may go for a toss and it may turn out to be a loss making an investment.
+- If the future cash flows turn lesser than estimated, the viability of the whole project may go for a toss, and it may turn out to be a loss-making an investment.

 - Secondly, a decision regarding the discounting rate is very critical.
 It is because this rate applies to all the future expected cash flows to convert them into their present values.
 Thus, even a slight difference in decimals may change the whole calculation.
 A discounting rate of 9.25% may give positive NPV, and a small change to 9.45% may make it negative.

 - The discounting rate of return is also known as an opportunity cost of capital or hurdle rate.
 It is the rate of return that we can earn from the next best alternative investment opportunity having a similar risk profile.
 Considering the same investment options discussed above, we can’t utilize the rate of return on government security for evaluating NPV for real estate investment.
 The reason is simple.
 The risk profile of the two investments is entirely different.
 One is highly risky, and the other is highly safe.